JohnSundell/Ink/benchmarking.md

 There are several ways to test and benchmark Ink in addition to the tests implemented in the InkTests target.
 Generally, these can be divided into two categories:

-1. Running the testing and benchmarking scripts included in the [commonmark-spec]() and [Cmark]() repositories.
+1. Running the testing and benchmarking scripts included in the [commonmark-spec](https://github.com/commonmark/commonmark-spec) and [cmark](https://github.com/commonmark/cmark) repositories.
-2. Using the [raw test data]() from the CommonMark spec to generate additional XCTest classes and methods.
+2. Using the [raw test data](https://spec.commonmark.org/0.29/spec.json) from the CommonMark spec to generate additional XCTest classes and methods.

 The primary motivation for using these additional tests is to find areas where Ink could incorporate common Markdown features that are currently unimplemented.